Index bounded relative symplectic cohomology: A filtration on the completed telescope

 For a Hamiltonian vector field which is small on $M-D_{1+\frac{3\epsilon}{4}}$, the Floer equation becomes very close to the genuine Cauchy-Riemann equation on that region.
 This implies the positivity of the $\omega$-energy of solutions on that region.
 To prove this first we recall the following computation for a solution to the Floer equation.
 Let $H$ be a Hamiltonian function and $J$ be a compatible almost complex structure.
+Let $g(\cdot, \cdot):= \omega(\cdot, J\cdot)$ be the induced Riemannian metric.
 For a solution $u$ with finite energy we have that

 For the second term we have that